Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 ```

 #### Analyze documents
-Analyze data from certain types of common documents (such as receipts, invoices, business cards, or identity documents)
-using prebuilt models or from custom documents using your own custom models and extract table and structured layout data.

 With 4.x.x, the unified method, `beginAnalyzeDocument` and `beginAnalyzeDocumentFromUrl`:
 - accepts a string type `modelId` to be any of the prebuilt model IDs or a custom model ID.
-- the return type `AnalyzeResult` model now exposes document elements, such as key-value pairs, entities, tables,
+- returns the `AnalyzeResult` model now exposes document elements, such as key-value pairs, entities, tables,
   document fields and values at the top level of the returned model.
 As compared to the previously returned model
   `RecognizedForm` which included hierarchical relationships between `FormElements` for instance tables were an element
   of a `FormPage` and not a top-level element.